-- All flyers must join Model Aeronautics Association of Canada (MAAC) or Academy of Model Aeronautics (AMA) members.
+- All flyers must join Model Aeronautics Association of Canada (MAAC) and be a member of the club and MAAC in good standing.
 Please be prepared to show your current annual card if requested.
 Visiting flyers must be accompanied by a club member, unless alternate arrangements have been made.

 - New pilots must be trained following the club’s Wings Program.
 Pilots new to the club or returning to the hobby may be required to submit to a review by a club instructor prior to flying on their own.
 Any questions can be answered by a club instructor or executive member.

 - Flying hours are 9:00am until dusk 7 days per week.
 Quiet electrics can fly at any time.

 - Mufflers are mandatory on all internal combustion engines – with proper expansion chamber / baffles etc. (cannot be flow through designs).